C-Saunders/google_analytics_v4_report_flattener/README.md

-This library exposes two public functions that accept a [Google Analytics Core Reporting v4 response string](https://developers.google.com/analytics/devguides/reporting/core/v4/samples) (string of the JSON data) and tranform the data into something easier to use.
+This library exposes two public functions that accept a [Google Analytics Core Reporting v4 response string](https://developers.google.com/analytics/devguides/reporting/core/v4/samples) (string of the JSON data) and transform the data into something easier to use.

 ### Report to delimited (e.g. TSV, CSV)